Hum Jin Pang: $1 old-school fritters in Maxwell Food Centre

 You’ll notice one of the stall owners continuously rolling out these fritters and tossing them into the hot oil.
 I don’t think it gets any fresher than that.

-Hum Jin Pang 1
+Hum Jin Pang - Hum Jin Pang

-These will come to you steaming hot and freshly at $1 for six pieces, which is insanely affordable even by hawker standards.
+These will come to you steaming hot and freshly at $1 for five pieces, which is insanely affordable even by hawker standards.
 Hum Ji Pang has two flavours for these fritters, Red Bean or Five Spice Powder.
 You can also opt for a mix of two flavours, which is exactly what I did.

-Hum Jin Pang 2
+Hum Jin Pang - Red Bean

 These are hefty and airy fritters, I started with the Red Bean fritter first.
 Crispy and light in my hand, these were surprisingly not greasy—which is a plus point to me.

-Hum Jin Pang 3
+Hum Jin Pang - Red Bean filling

 I tore them open and they were chock-full of sweet red bean filling.
 The red bean was equal parts starchy and sweet, which I appreciated.
 Most red bean flavoured food tend to veer way too sweet and border on cloying.
 Here, you get the natural sweetness of the red beans in a smooth paste, enveloped by a crispy exterior.